Rustam-Z/big-data/Big Data/big_data.md

 **Functionality of each component**
 - Master node
     - **Namenode** = central file system manager, the central piece of HDFS, client applications communicate to the NameNode at any time they need to locate a file, or when the file should be added, copied, moved or deleted.
+NameNode stores the metadata like a number of blocks, replicas and other details.
+Metadata is present in memory in the master.
     - **Secondary namenode** = data backup of name node (not a hot standby), kind of checkpoint.
+The Secondary NameNode in Hadoop is a specially dedicated node in the HDFS cluster, whose main function is to take checkpoints of the file system metadata present on the NameNode.
+It is not a backup NameNode.
+It just checkpoints the NameNode's file system namespace.
+The Secondary NameNode is a helper to the primary NameNode but not a substitution for it.
+A NameNode is a single point of failure in HDFS.
+Thus, if the NameNode fails, the entire HDFS file system is lost.
+Therefore, to overcome this, Hadoop implemented Secondary NameNode, whose main function is to store a copy of the FsImage and edits log files.
     - **Job tracker**: Centralized job scheduler
 - Slave nodes
     - **Data nodes**: machines where the data gets stored and processed.
 All big data processing happens on the data node.
 It can perform jobs like semantic and language analysis, statistics and machine learning tasks, and also jobs like clustering, data import, data export, search, decompression and indexing.